PrefectHQ/prefect/docs/api/0.14.22/cli/agent.md

   --help  Show this message and exit.

 Commands:
-  install  Generate a supervisord.conf file for a Local agent start    Start a Kubernetes agent
+  install  Generate a deployment.yml file for a Kubernetes Agent start    Start a Kubernetes agent
 ```

 ### kubernetes install
 ```
-Generate a supervisord.conf file for a Local agent
+Generate a deployment.yml file for a Kubernetes Agent

 Options:
   -t, --token TEXT               A Prefect Cloud API token with RUNNER scope.